ali322/isomorphic-boilerplate/README.md

 Quick start develop your isomorphic webapp with express and react
 ===
 - run`npm install`
-- run`npm start` to get backend server start(eg:express)
 - run`npm run develop-webpack` to inject necessary files to the template file
-- run`npm run start-public` to get webpack HMR service start
+- run`npm run develop` to get develop server start

 Deploy to production environment
 ===